ScooloV/bbpedia/docs/death_zone/new_inducements.md

-0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: FINK DA FIXER 90,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'BADLANDS BRAWL' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES *Goblins are renowned for their sneaky, devious behaviour* *but, every once in a while, one will rise to prominence*
-*who makes the rest of them look as slow-witted as Trolls*
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: FINK DA FIXER 90,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'BADLANDS BRAWL' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES *Goblins are renowned for their sneaky, devious behaviour* *but, every once in a while, one will rise to prominence who makes the rest of them look as slow-witted as Trolls*
 ![](../media/death_zone/image142.jpg)*by comparison.
 Fink da Fixer was never the tallest or* *quickest, but wherever he went, he was the most quick-* *witted Goblin around.
-He started his Blood Bowl career* *playing with the Thunder Valley Greenskins, but was* *promoted to assistant coach when his shrewd grasp of* *tactics was noticed by head coach, Frugg One-eye.*
+He started his Blood Bowl career playing with the Thunder Valley Greenskins, but was* *promoted to assistant coach when his shrewd grasp of* *tactics was noticed by head coach, Frugg One-eye.*